Nicole Kiriakopoulos

 A buyer will often calculate the final valuation as an average of the three most common valuation methodologies.
 Below is a graphical “football field” example of a final valuation summary.
 The three methodologies we discussed in the example are displayed in the green boxes.
 The final valuation range summary is presented in the yellow box, representing the average of these three methods.
 This results in a valuation range of $48.6 million to $59.5 million.

 Now that you know the three most common valuation methodologies that buyers would use to value your business, you can perform a similar analysis on your business to estimate your company’s worth.
+Proper preparation is essential, as there are many reasons why your business won’t sell without a strategic approach.
 It is useful to know this information so you can be prepared for unsolicited offers from buyers and better evaluate those offers.

 If you have any questions about how a buyer would value your business, please reach out to us.
 PCE investment banking and valuation experts are happy to answer any questions you may have.